ruanbekker/ruanbekker.github.io/source/_posts/2020-11-06-how-to-setup-alerting-with-loki.markdown

 ![image](https://user-images.githubusercontent.com/567298/98380823-bd948880-2051-11eb-8ab4-c8d5f5d3e612.png)

-Recently Grafana Labs announced [Loki v2](https://grafana.com/blog/2020/10/28/loki-2.0-released-transform-logs-as-youre-querying-them-and-set-up-alerts-within-loki/) and its awesome!
+Recently Grafana Labs announced **[Loki v2](https://grafana.com/blog/2020/10/28/loki-2.0-released-transform-logs-as-youre-querying-them-and-set-up-alerts-within-loki/)** and its awesome!
 Definitely check out their blog post on more details.

-Loki has a index option called boltdb-shipper, which allows you to run Loki with only a object store and you no longer need a dedicated index store such as DynamoDB.
+Loki has a index option called **boltdb-shipper**, which allows you to run Loki with only a object store and you **no longer need a dedicated index store** such as DynamoDB.
 You can extract labels from log lines at query time, which is CRAZY!
 And I really like how they've implemented it, you can parse, filter and format like mad.
 I really like that.

 And then generating alerts from any query, which we will go into today.
 Definitely check out [this blogpost](https://grafana.com/blog/2020/10/28/loki-2.0-released-transform-logs-as-youre-querying-them-and-set-up-alerts-within-loki/) and [this video](https://grafana.com/blog/2020/11/04/video-top-three-features-of-the-new-loki-2.0/) for more details on the features of Loki v2.

 ## What will we be doing today

-In this tutorial we will setup an alert using the Loki local ruler to alert us when we have a high number of log events coming in.
+In this tutorial we will setup a alert using the Loki local ruler to alert us when we have **high number of log events coming in**.
 For example, let's say someone has debug logging enabled in their application and we want to send a alert to slack when it breaches the threshold.

-I will simulate this with a `http-client` container which runs `curl` in a while loop to fire a bunch of http requests against the nginx container which logs to Loki, so we can see how the alerting works.
+I will simulate this with a `http-client` container which runs `curl` in a while loop to fire a bunch of http requests against the nginx container which logs to Loki, so we can see how the alerting works, and in this scenario we will alert to Slack.

 And after that we will stop our http-client container to see how the alarm resolves when the log rate comes down again.

 All the components are available in the `docker-compose.yml` on my [github repository](https://github.com/ruanbekker/loki-alerts-docker)